arinWald/EnemyAI/README.md

 [Mario And Rabbids: Kingdom Battle - Rabbid behaviour example looking for coverage](https://youtu.be/vuMnHPNaqh0?t=12560) In this example, the enemy always looks for the nearest coverage before doing anything else.
 The player can take advantage from this by predicting the next enemy move.
 [Same happens here](https://youtu.be/vuMnHPNaqh0?t=11423)
-This enemy alwas moves towards the nearest player or the one who has attacked him.
+This enemy always moves towards the nearest player or the one who has attacked him.

 # How to build an enemy AI
 ## The Monte Carlo Search Tree Algorithm